Se0ngYe0l/Seg-Zero/README.md

 ```bash
 python inference_scripts/infer.py
 ```
-You will get the thinking process in command line:
+You will get the thinking process in command line, like:

-**The object in question is a bicycle with watermelon wheels.
+> The object in question is a bicycle with watermelon wheels.
 The watermelon wheels are the most unusual part of the bicycle, as they are not typical bicycle wheels.
-The bicycle itself is a common object, but the watermelon wheels make it stand out.**
+The bicycle itself is a common object, but the watermelon wheels make it stand out.

 And the mask will be presented in **inference_scripts** folder.